In this Squarespace ecommerce review, we'll cover:

 Squarespace allows you to quickly and easily integrate a range of third-party services necessary for running a business.

-We’ll admit that Squarespace doesn’t have the most granular sales analytics tools on the market – head to Shopify or BigCommerce for that – but its sales overview and purchase funnel tools should definitely give you enough to manage your store.
+We’ll admit that Squarespace doesn’t have the most granular sales analytics tools on the market – head to Shopify or BigCommerce for that – but it does have a dedicated Analytics app to give you an insight into your store's performance.

 Integration with Square POS